rawpython/remi/README.md

 There is also a **drag n drop GUI Editor**.
 Look at the [Editor](https://github.com/dddomodossola/remi/tree/master/editor) subfolder to download your copy.

+<a href="https://vimeo.com/517626422" style="font-size:25px">A demostrative video from the great REVVEN labs</a>

 <p align="center">